shyshell/Tail-React/README.md

 * Nodejs

-# Usage
+# USAGE

-* Clone it

-* cd Tail-React
+* npm install -g tail-react

+* Navigate to the root directory of your project

-* node tail-react.js --path /path/to/your/project
+* tail-react --path .

-# Contributions

-* Contributions are welcomed no matter how small